khiajohnson/SpiCE-Corpus/docs/source/design.rst

 - AKG C520 head-mounted microphones
 - Audacity

-All recordings were made in stereo, with a 44.1 KHz sampling rate and 24-bit resolution.
+Recordings were made in stereo, with a 44.1 KHz sampling rate and 24-bit resolution, in a quiet room on the UBC Point Grey campus.

 **********
 Procedures